0115 964 7740 - law@curtisparkinson.com

 HM Registry Claims / Compensation

 Understandably, these scams cause distress and can devastating impact homeowners.
 In some cases, people even lose their homes.
-Indeed, during the last 2020/21 financial year, HM Land Registry received 22 claims for indemnity following alleged property title fraud, paying out £3.5 million compensation.
+Indeed, during the last financial year of 2020/21, the HM Land Registry received 22 claims for indemnity following alleged property title fraud, paying out £3.5 million in compensation.

 Four Steps

-The new guide is designed to help those who own property or are thinking of buying one.
+The new guide is designed to help those who own property or are considering buying one.

 In summary, you must ensure:

-1. Your property is registered with HM Land Registry.
+- Firstly, your property is registered with HM Land Registry.
 Registration means that ownership can be checked and gives you extra legal protection.
-If your property is not already registered, you can apply for voluntary registration.
+You can apply for voluntary registration if your property is not already registered.

-2. Your registered details are up to date.
-If the Land Registry detects early signs of fraud, they can contact you.
+- Secondly, your registered details are up to date.
+They can contact you if the Land Registry detects early signs of fraud.

-3. You sign up for HM Land Registry’s free online property alert service.
+- Thirdly, you sign up for HM Land Registry’s free online property alert service.
 This service will automatically let you know if someone tries to change your property registration details.
-It’s worth noting that you can register more than one correspondence address and email address to any property title.
+It’s worth noting that you can register more than one correspondence address and email address for any property title.

-4. If you believe you are at risk of property fraud, you can apply for a restriction on your property’s title, or other bespoke conditions which add additional security checks for anyone dealing with the title.
-These additional conditions must be vetted and approved by HM Land Registry before they are implemented.
+- Finally, if you believe you are at risk of property fraud.
+In that case, you can apply for a restriction on your property’s title or other bespoke conditions that add additional security checks for anyone with the title.
+HM Land Registry must vet and approve these extra conditions before they are implemented.

 Our Advice

 To download a copy of the guide, please click here.
-In the meantime, if you need any further information or advice on matters relating to buying or selling a home or Land Registry issues, please contact us.
+In the meantime, if you need further information or advice, please contact us.
 We’re here to help.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.